Get expert advise on your energy bills so you get the best deal for you!

 No matter how much you need to pack when moving house, here are a few tips that will help you with any packing you have to do:

 Hazardous materials!
 We often come across plenty of hazardous materials when moving house, be sure to dispose of these correctly at your recycling centre.
-If you will bring these items with you, verify if there aren’t any special restrictions to transport the substance safely, such as liquid gas, and other flammable or explosive items.
+If you bring these items with you, verify if there aren’t any special restrictions to transport the substance safely, such as liquid gas, and other flammable or explosive items.

 After moving house, you should check your home for potential problems.
 A quick walkthrough on your first day in your new flat or house will either give you peace of mind and allow you to deal with any problems straight away.
 Even though you’ve explored the place thoroughly, home maintenance issues have a funny way of waiting until the contract is signed and the movers have left before they reveal themselves.